-It should come as no surprise that mobile Internet access is overtaking PC access.
+It should come as no surprise that mobile devices are eclipsing desktop as far as user share is concerned.
 In fact, according to Statista, 36% of all eCommerce sales are completed on mobile, and a whopping 95% percent of shoppers use their mobile device to look up reviews and comparison shop while in a traditional brick and mortar.
 If you’re not making your online presence known on mobile, you’re missing out on a huge chunk of your marketing demographic.

 Test your website on all the devices you can get your hands on, from iPhone to Android, Mac to PC, and any kind of tablet.
 Ask friends, family, and employees to take a few minutes to visit major pages on your site and report what they notice about design.
 Are there pictures they can’t see?
 Content they can’t access?
 Fix it before it causes a consumer to change their mind about completing a sale.

 Everyone’s favorite silly old bear Winnie the Pooh said, “Organizing is what you do before you do something, so that when you do it, it’s not all mixed up.”
 While he wasn’t necessarily talking about website design, our honey-loving friend was certainly onto something.

 When a visitor comes to your site, they’ve likely followed a long trail of leads that eventually landed them there.
 Let’s say you sell vintage ham radio systems.
 What started as a quick Google lookup to find out what a ham radio is turned into searching for the best deals on a nice radio rig.
 If your site is well organized, you can fulfill both needs in one fell swoop.